 Rabies - Rabies is a virus that may affect the brain and spinal cord of all mammals, including dogs, cats and humans.
 California State law requires all dogs be vaccinated for rabies (with a few special exceptions).
 The vaccine should be re-administered every three years in healthy, adult dogs.
 We are not able to accept your dog without proof of an up-to-date rabies vaccination.

 Distemper/Parvo - Canine parvo and distemper are both viral diseases that can affect our doggy family members.
 While they share a viral cause, and immunity is often administered in the same vaccine, they are very different diseases.
 Your pet may receive this and other vaccinations administered in a combination shot with other vaccines.
 Discuss your pets needs with your veterinarian.

 Bordetella (sometimes called Kennel Cough) - Bordetella is one of a number of diseases commonly known as Kennel Cough in dogs, which causes your dog’s upper respiratory system to become inflamed and puts your dog at risk for contracting other infections, especially very young and very old dogs.
 There are three methods of administer this vaccine - by injection or intranasally - and just recently an oral vaccine has been developed.
 While this vaccine helps protect your pet from Bordetella, there are a variety of other respiratory illnesses similar to Bordetella to which your dog could be exposed and for which the vaccine does not offer protection.
 Discuss the frequency of boosters for these different types of vaccines with your veterinarian.

-While we do not require the following preventive services, we do recommend them.
+While we do not require the following preventive services, but we do recommend them.
 You may want to discuss these with your pet's veterinarian:

 Leptosporosis - Leptospirosis is an infectious disease that causes serious illness in dogs, other animals, and people.
 The disease is caused by bacteria that live in water or warm, wet soil.
 This vaccine may also be included in combination with your pets' Distemper/Parvo vaccination.
 Consult with your veterinarian to determine if your pet should receive this vaccination.